 2.9 Notes on Using Streaming Replication

-To use streaming replication, build the primary server and all standby servers using the same Fujitsu Enterprise Postgres version (1).
+To use streaming replication, build the primary server and all standby servers using the same Fujitsu Enterprise Postgres version.
+The same version refers to x SPz x, which is represented as the product version.